techmania-team/techmania-docs/English/Theme/Scripting_reference.md

 ```
 void LaunchOnTrack(string trackFolder)
+void LaunchOnSetlist(string setlistFOlder)
 ```

-Launches the editor on the track in the specified folder.
+Launches the editor on the track / setlist in the specified folder.
 When the user later exits the editor, TECHMANIA will call `onExit`.

 ```
 string TrackToDirectoryName(string title, string artist)
+string SetlistToDirectoryName(string title)
 ```

-A utility method to generate a track folder name based on the title, artist and current time.
+A utility method to generate a track / setlist folder name based on the title, artist (track only) and current time.

 ```
 Status CreateNewTrack(string parentFolder, string title, string artist, out string newTrackFolder)
+Status CreateNewSetlist(string parentFolder, string title, out string newSetlistFolder)
 ```

-Attempts to create a new track with the specified title and artist, in the specified parent folder.
-If successful, returns the new track's folder so you can pass it to `LaunchOnTrack`.
-It also updates the track lists in `tm.resources`.
+Attempts to create a new track / setlist with the specified title and artist (track only), in the specified parent folder.
+If successful, returns the new track / setlist's folder so you can pass it to `LaunchOnTrack` / `LaunchOnSetlist`.
+It also updates the track / setlist lists in `tm.resources`.

-In Lua, this method returns 2 values: `local status, newTrackFolder = tm.editorInterface.CreateNewTrack(parentFolder, title, artist)`
+In Lua, these methods return 2 values: `local status, newTrackFolder = tm.editorInterface.CreateNewTrack(parentFolder, title, artist)`

 ```
 function onExit
 ```

-A callback that TECHMANIA will call when the user exits the editor by clicking the "back" button or "delete track" button on the track setup screen.
+A callback that TECHMANIA will call when the user exits the editor by clicking the "back" button or "delete track / setlist" button.
 It will be called with no arguments.

-Note that, if the user deletes a track, TECHMANIA will update the track lists in `tm.resources`.
+Note that, if the user deletes a track or setlist, TECHMANIA will update the corresponding lists in `tm.resources`.

 ### Editor preview